MoralCode/pihole-antitelemetry/FAQ.md

 ## Why are there only a few domains in the list?

-This list is likely not like other blocklists you are used to since it is hand curated for the specific purpose pof making domains from the paper (linked in the README) available for inclusion in pihole lists.
+This list is likely not like other blocklists you are used to since it is hand curated for the specific purpose of making domains from the paper (linked in the README) available for inclusion in pihole lists and enabling community discussion.
 It takes time to organize all the domains, figure out what they are for, place them on the appropriate list, and test to make sure they dont break things.

 ## I know of a blocklist that people may be interested in, can I add it to the README?